trakyari/HW3-CS-441/README.md

 - GET adjacent nodes given a player ID (ID is known beforehand), if the user requests an a player ID that is not valid, they will be told to pick a valid user ID.
 If the request is valid, then the user will receive the nodes that are adjacent to the player ID in a list where the nodes are represented by their ID.
+Each node will also contain a confidence score which tells the player about whether the node or the edges that lead to it were not perturbed.
 - POST a node to move using a node ID that was provided by the GET request, if the node the player attempts to move to does not match an ID of a neighboring node then the player is informed that the move they performed is not legal and to try again.
 There